dec1costello/Golf/TOUR_Championship_2011/README.md

 - [ ] Drift Detection
     - [ ] Use [Evidently](https://www.youtube.com/watch?v=L4Pv6ExBQPM) and WHYLOGS / WHYLABS to detect drift on the final round
 - [ ] Golf Domain Questions
     - [ ] Approach shot always #2 on par 4s? what if someone drives the green?
+    - [ ] Vice versa, If a golfer hits the green on a par 3, does that contribute to fairways hit %?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>